Ninja-Squad/ninja-squad.github.com/_posts/2019-01-07-what-is-new-angular-7.2.md

 I was mentioning in [our article about Angular 7.1](/2018/11/22/what-is-new-angular-7.1) that the [Bazel](https://bazel.build/) support was making progress, and this 7.2 release brings a cool new feature.
-It's more a new CLI feature and maybe should be mentioned in [my blog post about "What's new in Angular CLI 7.2"](/2018/12/TODO/angular-cli-7.2), but the code of `@angular/bazel` lives in the Angular repo and not in the CLI repo.
+It's more a new CLI feature and maybe should be mentioned in my upcoming blog post about "What's new in Angular CLI 7.2", but the code of `@angular/bazel` lives in the Angular repo and not in the CLI repo.

 This new feature is the possibility to generate a new project with Bazel build! 🚀